 Stride over and defy the natural perception of reality boundaries that limits us

 Defy the natural boundaries or rather the perception and perspective of reality that limit us.
 Cartoons and other animated movies have their own physics, which a dedicated viewer would wallow in but an unfamiliar spectator would not immediately understand.
 Our eyes, our perception of the world intrinsically limits us.
-This is not about believing we are superhuman, it is about knowing what our environment, in all its beautifull nurturing, has sown of subjectivity in us.
-Brad Bird and his team constantly setup a the type of environment that is conducive to releasing their creative flow, to pushing the barriers of their current knowledge so that it does not prevent them opening up to new possibilities, to new perspectivs, to new ideas.
+This is not about believing we are superhuman, it is about knowing what our environment, in all its beautiful nurturing, has sown of subjectivity in us and of boundaries around our minds.
+Brad Bird and his team constantly setup the type of environment that is conducive to releasing their creative flow, to pushing the barriers of their current knowledge so that it does not prevent them from opening up to new possibilities, to new points of view, to new ideas.
 They are the team that brought us the likes of Ratatouille, the rat chef, an oxymoron that in itself sums up the minds at work behind the animated movie.
-Anton Ego, a food critic better known as the “Grim eater” for his harsh, no-nonsense food reviews, bet his notoriety and job on his belief in food, in a world that was just not ready for it.
+The film’s other protagonist, Anton Ego, a food critic better known as the “Grim eater” for his harsh, no-nonsense food reviews, bet his notoriety and job on his belief in exquisite food, even if prepared by a rat, in a world that was just not ready for it.

-You might not be ready to eat a perfect meal cooked by a master rat, or even to believe in such an possibility.
-You are not required (or rather you are encouraged not) to literally defy physics the way that cartoons do.
-Rather, this is an invitation to see, sense behind the barriers erected by fear, the possibilities that enrich our perceptions, that boost our creativity, that nurture the emancipation of our mind and our mental evolution.
+We might not be ready to eat a perfect meal cooked by a master rat, or even to believe in such a possibility.
+We are not required (or rather we are encouraged please not) to literally defy physics the way that characters in cartoons do.
+Rather, this is an invitation to see, sense behind the barriers erected by fear and ignorance, the possibilities that enrich our perceptions, that boost our creativity, that nurture the emancipation of our minds and our mental evolution.

 In the business world…

 Ascertain and reflect your Identity, your Brand